hornet-gt/hornet/docs/CodeConvetions.md

     - Initialize *all* class members in class declaration `{ 0 }` if they do not depends on costructor, in costructor initializer list otherwise
     - Global namespaces `using namespace std` are forbidden in *all* project files.
-They are allowed *only* in test programs.
+They are allowed *only* in test programs after includes.
-    - Function parameters:
+    - *Function parameters*:
         - Inputs, then outputs
         - Prefer whether possible reference instead pointer
         - Do not use `const` for parameters passed by value